qojulia/QuantumOptics.jl-examples/README.md

 ## Build process

 * Make sure the correct version of **QuantumOptics.jl** is in the Julia searchpath.
 * Run `julia make.jl`.
 This will execute the examples and store the markdown output and the generated images in the markdown folder.
 These files are then copied to `QuantumOptics.jl-documentation/src/examples`.
-Additionally, the codesnippets used for the website are copied into `QuantumOptics.jl-website/src/_codesnippets/src`